amanas/bi-school/README.md

-BigData and Hadoop module of escuela-bi
+BigData and Hadoop module for escuela-bi
 =======================================
 An introduction to BigData with Hadoop - cloudera suite focused